Gary Rhodes, British celebrity chef, dead at 59

 In 2016, Rhodes was made an Officer of the British Empire (OBE) for his services to the industry.

+Top figures in the culinary world took to Twitter to pay tribute to Rhodes.

+Restaurateur and TV chef Gordon Ramsay tweeted: "We lost a fantastic chef today in Gary Rhodes.
+He was a chef who put British Cuisine on the map."

-Top figures in the culinary world took to Twitter to pay tribute to Rhodes, including fellow TV chef Ainsley Harriott, who tweeted that Rhodes was "a culinary icon and a lovely man."
+And Ainsley Harriott, another TV chef, tweeted that Rhodes was "a culinary icon and a lovely man."